 I finished the book you loaned me.
 Jennifer writes very beautifully.
 She truly is a very devoted mother.
-Some parts were quite hard for me to swallow–seeing the way a hearing person would view a deaf child.
+Some parts were quite hard for me to swallow—seeing the way a hearing person would view a deaf child.
 It’s not the way I look at the world.
 I felt like she was very focused on her daughters’ ability to hear/speak and how they would participate as functioning members of society.
-I understand her fears, but most of the words she chose made it sound like her children weren’t whole (and even outright said so in one part).
-I am certain she intended for it to come across that way.
-Sometimes we don’t realize the (let me think of the english word for this–I can only think of the ASL way for this) layers of expectations we as a society put on our children.
+I understand her fears, but most of the words she chose made it sound like her children weren’t whole.
+She even outright said so in one part.
+I’m certain she did not intend for it to come across that way.
+Sometimes we don’t realize the (let me think of the english word for this—I can only think of the ASL way for this) layers of expectations we as a society put on our children.

 Culturally, we could really use a paradigm shift in the way we view things.

 I remember doing a search on Mothering.com for anything related to deafness.
 I found an article a deaf woman’s lament on about how she’ll never hear her child’s voice, the birds sing, and that sort of thing.
 It made me frustrated that she was so focused on what we couldn’t do rather than what we CAN do…and because of that, I really wanted to write an article about how beautifully attachment parenting works for people who are deaf, blind, or disabled.
 I guess that will be a goal somewhere down the road.
 (One cool fact– the blue international breastfeeding symbol was designed by a deaf man.) (and another cool fact-there is a statue/sculpture of a little boy with the ‘i love you’ handsign in downtown ashland.)